vimaljethva/delta-demo/README.md

 # delta-demo
-creating demo file for git and github class
+creating demo file for git and github class.